NIFTy-PPL/NIFTy/paper/paper.md

 The goal of the inference is to draw samples from the posterior $\mathcal{p}(\theta|d)$.

 What is considered part of the likelihood versus part of the prior is ill-defined.
-Without loss of generality \texttt{NIFTy} and \texttt{NIFTy.re} re-formulate models such that the prior is always standard Gaussian.
+Without loss of generality, \texttt{NIFTy} and \texttt{NIFTy.re} re-formulate models such that the prior is always standard Gaussian.
-They implicitly define a mapping from a new latent space with parameters $\xi$ in which the prior is standard Gaussian to the parameters of interest $\theta$.
+They implicitly define a mapping from a new latent space with a priori standard Gaussian parameters $\xi$ to the parameters of interest $\theta$.
-The mapping $\theta(\xi)$ is incorporated into the forward model $f(\theta(\xi))$ such that all relevant details of the prior model are encoded in the forward model.
+The mapping $\theta(\xi)$ is incorporated into the forward model $f(\theta(\xi))$ in such a way that all relevant details of the prior model are encoded in the forward model.
 This choice of re-parameterization [@Rezende2015] is called standardization.
 It is often carried out implicitly in the background without user input.

 ## Gaussian Processes

 One standard tool from the \texttt{NIFTy.re} toolbox are the structured GP models from \texttt{NIFTy}.
-These models usually rely on the harmonic domain being easily accessible, e.g. for pixels spaced on a regular Cartesian grid, the natural choice to represent a stationary kernel is the Fourier domain.
+These models usually rely on the harmonic domain being easily accessible.
+For example, for pixels spaced on a regular Cartesian grid, the natural choice to represent a stationary kernel is the Fourier domain.
 In the generative picture, a realization $s$ drawn from a GP then reads $s = \mathcal{HT} \cdot \sqrt{P} \cdot \xi$ with $\mathcal{HT}$ the harmonic transform, $\sqrt{P}$ the square-root of the power-spectrum in harmonic space, and $\xi$ standard Gaussian random variables.
 In the implementation in \texttt{NIFTy.re} and \texttt{NIFTy}, the user can choose between two adaptive kernel models, a non-parametric kernel $\sqrt{P}$ and a Matérn kernel $\sqrt{P}$ [@Arras2022; @Guardiani2022 for details on their implementation].
-An example, initializing a non-parameteric GP prior for a $128 \times 128$ space with unit volume is shown in the following.
+A code example that initializes a non-parametric GP prior for a $128 \times 128$ space with unit volume is shown in the following.

 ```python
 from nifty8 import re as jft